A bill that has passed third reading in the House of Assembly and has received Royal Assent.

 Orders of the Day

 The items of business on the Order Paper which follow the Daily Routine.
 The Orders of the Day vary by day of the week.
-On Mondays and Fridays, the order of business is Government Business, Private and Local Bills, and Private Members’ Public Bills.
-Tuesdays and Thursdays: Oral Questions, Government Business, Private and Local Bills for Second Reading, Private Member’s Public Bills, and Motions Under Rule 5(5).
+Tuesdays, Thursdays, and Fridays, the order of business is Oral Questions, Government Business, Private and Local Bills, and Private Members’ Public Bills and on Wednesdays, Oral Questions, Private and Local Bills for Second Reading, Opposition Members' Business, Government Business, Private Member’s Public Bills, and Motions Under Rule 5(5).

 An historic means for the public to have direct access to the House of Assembly.
 A petition is a request, opinion, or position from an individual or a group that is put forward to the House for some action.
 A petition may only be presented to the House by a member.